DavidWatibini/triangle-tracker/readme.md

 ## BDD

-1. The user must input values into the html fields. if not the user is alerted to do so.
+1. The user fills nothing into the fields provided --- alerted to fill in all the fields and is alerted to click on help for more information.

-2. The user is alerted if they have understood all instructions if yes, the user may proceed if not the user is alerted to visit the help section.
+2. The user fills in one or two fields only --- alerted to fill in all fields and is alerted to click on help for more information.

-3. The about and instructions drop-down buttons are there to guide the user on how to perform a check.

-4. The clues button is used to give guidance to the user when stuck.
+3. The user enters three equal sides ---An EQUILATERAL triangle output message is displayed

+4. The user enters two equal sides---An Isosceles triangle output message is displayed.

+5. The user enters no equal sides---A Scalene triangle output message is displayed.

+6. The user does not enter any number at all instead inputs Letters---- alerted that those inputs are not numbers and is alerted to click on help for information.
+.

+7. The user enters one or two letters--- alerted that those inputs are not number and is alerted to click on help for information.

+8. The user clicks on about and instruction button--- a drop-down message is shown.

+9. The user Clicks on clues button--- a variety of clues are displayed as output messages

 ## Live link